 Marketing for garden designers: Chelsea Flower Show 2025

-Our step-by-step marketing guide for garden designers or garden brands at RHS Chelsea or wanting to maximise the Spring surge: Every Spring the things kick off for garden brands like garden & landscape designers with a surge of activity.
+Our step-by-step marketing guide for garden designers or garden brands at the Chelsea Flower Show or wanting to maximise the Spring surge: Every Spring the things kick off for garden brands like garden & landscape designers with a surge of activity.
 One big reason is the Spring shows in May: RHS Chelsea, RHS Malvern and BBC Gardeners’ World Spring Fair plus the big ramp up with the change of seasons.

 If you’re a garden designer or garden brand, the RHS Chelsea Flower Show and the early Spring rush can generate a huge amount of publicity for your small business.
 The question is, are you in a position to maximise this annual window of opportunity to win clients, promote your business and get publicity?